Jan Kapoor is a pinhole artist who also work in several other alternative processes, like cyanotype and platinum and palladium.

 “I find that pinhole is most expressive of the imperceptible passage of time, making visible that which is invisible to the ordinary eye, and of the mystery of non-human life which surrounds us.”

-For her platinum palladium images Jan uses cut-down 12×18 Arista ortho film, and each exposure was around 3 hours.
+For Jan Kapoor platinum palladium images she uses cut-down 12×18 Arista ortho film, and each exposure was around 3 hours.

 About the hexcamera: The layering effects are due to the fact that each image entering the camera overlaps somewhat with the adjacent images, plus they are each reversed laterally.